Sometimes I ask the question quietly,

 But usually, it started much smaller.

-A realization that what you were doing no longer fit.
+A realization that what you were doing no longer fit,

-A conversation with your spouse or someone you trust.
+a conversation with your spouse or someone you trust,

-Responding to an email.
+responding to an email,

-Then finally, a decision.
+and finally, a decision.

 What looks like a leap was actually built on a lot of small, faithful steps.